the Babylonian Zodiac

 MUL.APIN

 It contains 71 stars and constellations, as well as their rising and setting times.
-The stars are also listed with an associated deity, and in some cases, include a short epithet, giving clues to his or her nature.
+The stars are also listed with an associated deity, and in some cases, a short epithet, giving clues to his or her nature.
 It’s within the first of the two tablets we find the list of stars and constellations which follow the Path of the Moon.

-Babylonian Zodiac: Taurus—the Bull of Heaven
+Bull of Heaven

+The first of the 12 signs in the Babylonian zodiac was GU4.(GAL).AN.NA 𒀯𒄞(𒃲)𒀭𒈾, Bull of Heaven or Heavenly Bull (lit.
+Sky’s Bull).
 It’s no surprise that Taurus (and the Star Cluster—the Pleiades) was listed first in the Babylonian Zodiac, as it was Taurus—not Aries—which dominated the spring skies at the end of the last ice age, just as civilization was taking off in Mesopotamia.
+In other words, Taurus marked the vernal point—not Aries.

 In Mesopotamia, the Spring Equinox marked the Sumerian New Year, Akitu.
 Unlike in milder European regions where seeds are sewn in the spring, this was the harvest season in the Fertile Crescent.

-GU4.GAL.AN.NA in Mythology
+Gu(gal)anna in Mythology

 An reluctantly agreed and lent Inanna the Heavenly Bull, whom she set upon Gilgameš’s kingdom.
 There, he consumed the all rivers and vegetation until he was killed by Gilgameš’s companion, Enkidu 𒂗𒆠𒄭 (EN.KI.DU10).

-The Egyptian Bull God
+The Egyptian Bull God Apis

 Ritual sacrifice and ceremonial burials of bulls were common in ancient Egypt.
 We can get a better understanding of why by looking at the mythology of the bull-god Apis.